zzrpilot/SMR-Dimension/README.md

 ### Changing pictures

 Create an `img` folder in the static folder of your site -- **not** the theme's static folder.
 Add pictures to `/static/img` as needed.
-The background image should be named `bg.jpg`.
-The default names for the other images are `pic01.jpg`, `pic02.jpg`, and `pic03.jpg`, but you may use your own naming scheme when you edit `index.html`.
+If you want to change the background image, the replacement image should be named `bg.jpg`.

 ### Writing your pages

-Since this theme uses modals instead of separate content pages, it is best to simply edit the `index.html` file to edit your site.
-Copy the `index.html` file to your `layouts` folder before editing.
-Follow the example pages in the `index.html` file and adjust as needed.
+To create a new page, run the following command inside your Hugo sites:

+    $ hugo new your-page.md

+Change `your-page` to what you want to name the file.
+There are three variables that you can change: `title`, `weight`, and `draft`.
+Weight is set to 0 by default, so be sure to change it.

+You can also copy the pages from the exampleSite folder and modify those pages.

 ### Contact Form

 You will need to use an external service for the contact form since static sites cannot handle forms on their own.
 One such service is [Formspree](https://formspree.io/).
 Formspree has a free tier.
+Check out the `formspree.md` page in the exampleSite folder for a template.

 ## License